Skip to content

 Spiny seed pods from the invasive water chestnut plant stuck in Pugh’s armpits like burrs.
 (Photo: Courtesy Lewis Pugh Foundation)

 But after all that, Pugh was most interested in talking about the people he’d met.
-Turtle Clan Chief Vincent Mann of the Ramapough Lenape Nation stood out — they’d talked about thousands of years of Indigenous people caring for the planet.
+Turtle Clan Chief Vincent Mann of the Ramapough Lenape Nation stood out — they’d talked about thousands of years of Indigenous peoples caring for the planet.
 Marist College students and president Kevin C. Weinman did too — they jumped into the river and swam with him in Poughkeepsie, in what he called a collision of “leadership and hope” that he couldn’t imagine happening back home in the U.K.

 Later, he would go on to do one of his last legs of this journey with Yvette Tetteh, a fellow environmentalist and swimmer who had swum the full length of the Volta River in Ghana.